martijnvdb87/wordpress-plugin-tools/README.md

 ```

 #### Add any supported option to the PostType
-This library only has handfull of dedicated methodes to set post type options.
+This library only has a handfull of dedicated methods to set post type options.
 To use any other post type option you can use the `addOption()` method.
 [See a full list of possible options](https://developer.wordpress.org/reference/functions/register_post_type/).
 ```php
 $custom_posttype = PostType::create('custom-posttype')
     // Some examples